 You can normally find all new measures on our official Greek travel website.
 Unfortunately, sometimes they take a few days to update it.

 Hello!
 I’m Vanessa, a travel writer from Athens.
 I’ve been keeping an eye on lockdown Greece and travel restrictions for Greece since March 2020.
-This article gives an overview of everything that travellers to Greece 2021 – 2022 should know, and has last been updated on 30 December 2021.
+This article gives an overview of everything that travellers to Greece 2021 – 2022 should know, and was last updated on 30 December 2021.
 I am constantly revising this article with new Greece travel measures in 2021.
 You can bookmark it and check it before you travel to Greece.
 Please share this with people who will find it helpful!